 Often, issues that I didn’t expect to discuss arise during our time together: Were the occasional pins and needles I was feeling in my feet early signs of neuropathy?
 Why was I having more lows than usual?
-And because my endocrinologist listens to my questions and takes my issues seriously, he often responds with useful suggestions that help me to improve my care.
+And because my endocrinologist listens to my questions and takes my issues seriously, they often respond with useful suggestions that help me to improve my care.

 This is the kind of interaction I was convinced I’d miss out on if I met with my doctor online.
 I worried that a telemedicine visit might be less personal and less thorough.
 That limiting our communication through a screen might hamper what had been, up until now, excellent care.
 And how can you evaluate someone’s overall health without having a body in the room?

 But since then, I’ve had a few chances to reconsider my position on telehealth.

 When I recently developed a sore throat, for example, the nurse practitioner from my internist’s practice joined me on Zoom.
 After questioning me about my symptoms for a good ten to fifteen minutes, they ordered antibiotics which cured the infection in a few days.

 I’ve also been meeting with my psychologist online.
 When we first made the switch to virtual appointments, anticipating that we would not be able to speak as openly or freely online, I suggested we meet less frequently.
 But after I shared my misgivings about telehealth, my therapist offered their own hesitations.
 And somehow, following an honest discussion about each of our issues around the medium, it became easier to talk about other topics as well.
 While we agree the medium isn’t ideal for therapy, we’ve settled into a reasonable mode of operation.